 Policy Program Responsible Agency/Dept. Time Frame Accomplishments Continue/Modify/ Delete that offer a wide range of housing types to ensure that an adequate supply is available to meet existing and future needs; and where appropriate to encourage mixeduse development that brings housing together with retail opportunities, jobs and services.
 Commercial (GC) land (APN 0174-120-230), without physical or environmental constraints, to High-Density Residential (R-H) to facilitate the development of an average of 20 units per acre (assuming the average build-out of 20 du/acre from the General Plan) (see Table 32) by right and allow a minimum of 16 units on this site.
-The City will also amend its R-H zone to require a minimum density of 20 units per acre by right without discretionary review. will follow the update of the General Plan.
-The City will use this process to accommodate the RHNA.
+The City will also amend its R-H zone to require a minimum density of 20 units per acre by right without discretionary review. period the City has not been able to complete the rezone of sites identified in this program.
+The City has analyzed the 4th cycle RHNA shortfall and has carried it over in the 2015-2023 Housing Element (refer to Program 1.A.1).
+The General Plan update will be adopted in early 2015.
+A Zoning Ordinance update and Downtown/Waterfront Specific Plan update will follow the update to the General Plan.
+The City will use this process to accommodate the RHNA shortfall.
 PROGRAM 1.B.2: To facilitate residential development in the Downtown Waterfront Specific Plan areas designated Main Street (DW-MC) and Commercial/Office/Residential Mixed-Use (DW-C/O/R) District; the City will remove the conditional use permit and planned unit development permit requirements for residential development on the second and third floors of mixed use developments in these districts.
 Community Development Department Rezone will be completed June 30, 2010.
-The City is currently updating the General Plan, which is scheduled for completion in early 2015.
-Following the General Plan update, the City will amend the Downtown/Waterfront Specific Plan.
+The City initiated the update of the Downtown Waterfront Specific Plan in 2014.
+This comprehensive update will be completed by May 2016.
 Residential units are currently being proposed in the DW-C/O/R zone and the City has determined that it will meet it's RHNA through other programs and this program will not be continued.
 PROGRAM 1.B.3: As part of the process of assessing a proposed residential development, evaluate the potential to incorporate other uses within the project or in conjunction with the project, including but not limited to, project-serving retail, job centers or services, such as child care.
 Community Development Department Ongoing The City evaluates the potential to incorporate other uses within a proposed project on a case-by-case basis.
 Continue.
-POLICY 1.C: The provision of a balanced inventory of PROGRAM 1.C.1: Annually review and update the City's inventory of properties that are suitable for redevelopment and continue to identify the potential number Community Development Department Post the Housing Element on the City's website With the adoption of AB 1X26, which eliminated redevelopment agencies, the City is exploring alternative approaches to Modify and continue.
+POLICY 1.C: The provision of a balanced inventory of PROGRAM 1.C.1: Annually review and update the City's inventory of properties that are suitable for redevelopment and continue to identify the potential number Community Development Department Post the Housing Element on the City's website as With the adoption of AB 1X26, which eliminated redevelopment agencies, the City is exploring alternative approaches to Modify and continue.